BJPerez/DiscordBetBot/README.md

 }
 ```

 The name of the file must be the MatchID given when you added the match.
 Also, the team1score must be the score of the team called team1 when you added the match.
-The file must be placed inthe folder indicated by the NewResultsFolder parameter in the configuration file (relative path to the executable).
+The file must be placed in the folder indicated by the NewResultsFolder parameter in the configuration file (relative path to the executable).